tiger30/cloneInstagram/README.md

 # Project 1 - cloneInstagram

-Instagram is an android app that allows a user to check out popular photos from Instagram.
+cloneInstagram is an android app that allows a user to check out popular photos from Instagram.

 Time spent: 09 hours spent in total

 ## User Stories